creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 Despite this new approach, they have found that large values of $$\alpha$$ will imply large-variance gradients.
 That's why they apply a constraint on $$\alpha$$ ($$\alpha \le 1$$ i.e.* $$p \le 0.5$$) during training.

-We will show in future post on sparse variational dropout that this constraint can be removed and induce sparse representation of a neural network.
+We will show in future post on sparse variational dropout that this constraint can be removed, leading to sparse representation of neural networks.

 &nbsp;